-The Corporations Act prohibits the Company from processing Applications for Shares in the seven-day period after the Prospectus Date (Exposure Period).
+The Corporations Act prohibits the Company from processing Applications for Shares in the seven-day period after the lodgement of the Original Prospectus with ASIC (Exposure Period).
 ASIC may extend this period by up to a further seven days (that is, up to a total of 14 days).
 The purpose of the Exposure Period is to enable the Prospectus to be examined by market participants prior to the raising of the funds.
 The examination may result in the identification of deficiencies in this Prospectus, in which case any Application may need to be dealt with in accordance with section 724 of the Corporations Act.